snapish/IT-Asset-Control/README.md

 After that do an `ng s` in the console and once it runs use the PIN 1234 in the keypad when you get prompted.

+If a button isn't working try doing a ctrl + click , some require this as a really small security thingy

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.